Dansby Swanson Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Reds pitching staff ranks sixth in the league.
+- The Reds pitching staff is sixth in the league with a collective 9.3 strikeouts per nine innings.

-- The Reds have the 27th-ranked team ERA among all league pitching staffs (5.00).
+- The Reds' 4.90 team ERA ranks 27th among all league pitching staffs.

-- Reds pitchers combine to rank 22nd in baseball in home runs surrendered (63 total, 1.3 per game).
+- Reds pitchers combine to rank 19th in baseball in home runs allowed (63 total, 1.2 per game).

+- Williamson (0-0) makes the start for the Reds, his third of the season.

-- The righty's last appearance came on Sunday against the New York Yankees, when he went seven innings, surrendering four earned runs while giving up four hits.
+- The lefty last pitched on Monday against the St. Louis Cardinals, when he tossed 4 1/3 innings, allowing three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.